Bayesian model selection in additive partial linear models via locally adaptive splines: Prior specification

-While the $g$-prior guarantees a closed-form expression for the marginal likelihood, a fixed choice of $g$ can lead to issues such as Bartlet's paradox or the information paradox \citep{lian:etal:08}.
-To avoid the parodox, we use a beta-prime prior distribution \citep{maru:geor:11} for $g$, with probability density function given by
+While the $g$-prior guarantees a closed-form expression for the marginal likelihood, a fixed choice of $g$ would be difficult to determine and may lead to issues such as Bartlet's paradox or the information paradox \citep{lian:etal:08}.
+Hence we assign a prior to $g$, specifically a beta-prime prior distribution \citep{maru:geor:11} with density given by